stephaneVercouillieBMID/slate/source/sharedata.html.md

 <aside class="notice">For privacy reasons itsme® may elect to not return values for some requested claims.
 In that case the claim will be omitted from the JSON object rather than being present with a null or empty string value.</aside>

-Before being able to consume the claims from the userInfo response, you will first need to validate it by following the userInfo response validation rules described in the section below.
+However, before being able to consume the claims from the userInfo response, you will first need to validate it by following the userInfo response validation rules described in the section below.

 ### UserInfo response validation